gilienv/ClimateJustice_NGT/README.md

-# Green Tribunal Case Details Scrapper
+# Green Tribunal Case Records Scraper

 <p align="center"><img src="https://socialify.git.ci/KAMRANKHANALWI/ClimateJustice/image?font=Source%20Code%20Pro&amp;language=1&amp;name=1&amp;pattern=Circuit%20Board&amp;theme=Dark" alt="project-image"></p>

+A short internship project at the interface of #SemanticClimate and #IndiaJusticeReports conducted at #NIPGR New Delhi.

-This Python script is designed to extract case details from [National Green Tribunal](https://www.greentribunal.gov.in/judgementOrder/zonalbenchwise) website using Selenium WebDriver and save them to a CSV file.
-The script navigates through the website, enters search parameters, solves CAPTCHA, extracts case details, and saves them to a CSV file.
+This Python script extracts case details from [National Green Tribunal](https://www.greentribunal.gov.in/judgementOrder/zonalbenchwise) website using Selenium WebDriver.
+The main parameters for each record are saved to a CSV file along wth date of scraping.
+The script navigates through the website, enters search parameters, solves CAPTCHA, extracts case details, and returns a CSV file.
+A second aim is to create a folder for each case record and push all related files into that folder.

 ## Dependencies